 - Defendant intended to deprive the owner of value or enjoyment of the property.

-- Mistaken Identity: A substantial number of robbery cases rest solely on a purported victim or witnesses questionable identification of the perpetrator.
+A substantial number of robbery cases rest solely on a purported victim or witnesses questionable identification of the perpetrator.
 This raises concerns especially if there’s no corroborating evidence to support the witnesses’ claim.
-Mistaken identification can be the product of several factors including, poor lighting, cross-racial identification, stress over the incident, memory recollection, and even improperly asking closed ended questions.
+Mistaken identification can be the product of several factors including, poor lighting, cross-racial identification, stress over the incident, memory recollection, and even improperly asking closed-ended questions.

-- Consent: Because robbery requires the taking, or attempt, of property of another, it’s a defense if the owner of the property gave you consent.
+Because robbery requires the taking, or attempt, of the property of another, it’s a defense if the owner of the property gave you consent.
 If the purported victim consented, then it arguably goes to negate the force or fear element for this crime.

-- Force or Fear: Statutorily, the slightest force will suffice as long as it’s not incidental to the underlying robbery charge.
-Additionally, if no force was used to effectuate the taking of the property, then you are over charged.
+Statutorily, the slightest force will suffice as long as it’s not incidental to the underlying robbery charge.
+Additionally, if no force was used to effectuate the taking of the property, then you are overcharged.
 Furthermore, robbery ordinarily contains the element of fear, but it must be measured objectively.
 For instance, a comet will strike you if you don’t turn over the money – will not suffice because it’s unreasonable to believe that scenario.